Rhode Island: Ferry

 From 2000 through 2008, RIPTA offered seasonal ferry service linking Providence and Newport (already connected by highway) funded by grant money from the United States Department of Transportation.
 Though the service was popular with residents and tourists, RIPTA was unable to continue after the federal funding ended.
 Service was discontinued as of 2010.
-The service resumed in 2016 and has been successful.
+The service resumed in 2016 and has been successful, and as of 2025, is provided by Seastreak.
 The privately run Block Island Ferry links Block Island with Newport and Narragansett with traditional and fast-ferry service, while the Prudence Island Ferry connects Bristol with Prudence Island.
 Private ferry services also link several Rhode Island communities with ports in Connecticut, Massachusetts, and New York.

 Rail

 The MBTA Commuter Rail's Providence/Stoughton Line links Providence and T. F. Green Airport with Boston's South Station, with an intermediate stop at Pawtucket/Central Falls and several stations in Massachusetts.
 The line was later extended southward to Wickford Junction, with service beginning April 23, 2012.
-The state hopes to extend the MBTA line to Kingston and Westerly, as well as explore the possibility of extending Connecticut's Shore Line East to T.F.
+The state has considered proposals for extending the MBTA line to Kingston and Westerly, as well as explore the possibility of extending Connecticut's Shore Line East to T.F.
 Green Airport.
-Amtrak's Acela Express stops at Providence Station (the only Acela stop in Rhode Island), linking Providence to other cities in the Northeast Corridor.
+Other proposals have contemplated a light-rail tram or rapid bus transit through: Cumberland, Central Falls, Pawtucket, Providence, Cranston, and Warwick as well.
+The Federal government's Amtrak Acela Express stops at Providence Station (the only Acela stop in Rhode Island), linking Providence to other cities in the Northeast Corridor.
 Amtrak's Northeast Regional service makes stops at Providence Station, Kingston, and Westerly.

+Rhode Island is one of four states to have high-speed Northeast Corridor tracks capable of 165 mph.
+This was due to the fact that in the 1990s, Amtrak upgraded the NEC north of New Haven, CT to get it ready for the high-speed Acela Express trains and to extend electrified Northeast Corridor services to Boston.